rsyslog/rsyslog/source/global.rst

 - **defaultNetstreamDriver**

   Set it to "gtls" to enable TLS for `TLS syslog <http://www.rsyslog.com/doc/rsyslog_secure_tls.html>`_

 - **maxMessageSize**

+  The maximum message size rsyslog can process.
+Default is 4K.
+Anything above the maximum size will be truncated.

 - **debug.onShutdown** available in 7.5.8+